fbpazos/Trabajo-Fin-Master/Python_BNumMet/Readme.md

 pip install -e . # Installs the package in editable mode python tests/__init__.py # Run tests

 # It will generate a coverage report in the Tests/coverage folder in different formats (html, xml, lcov).
+# It will also format the code using the Black Library (I Might've forgottent to do so :) )
 ```

 ## BNumMet - Structure